-Field / Box Description Audit as simple package This option specifies whether to audit the package as a simple package or not: Select this option to audit the specified participating package as a simple package.
+Description This option specifies whether to audit the package as a simple package or not: Select this option to audit the specified participating package as a simple package.
 Only the staging and baseline libraries associated with this package are considered in the audit.
 If you select this option, you may not select any of the other Participating Packages options.
 If you do not select this option, the libraries of the other participating packages are included in the audit.
-Audit as primary package This option specifies whether to audit the package as a primary package or not: Select this option to audit the libraries of all participating packages in the audit, but report out-of-sync conditions only in the target participating package and update the audit return code for only the target participating package.
+This option specifies whether to audit the package as a primary package or not: Select this option to audit the libraries of all participating packages in the audit, but report out-of-sync conditions only in the target participating package and update the audit return code for only the target participating package.
 The text Primary Package Processing appears in the header of each section of the audit report to indicate that you have requested that the target participating package be audited as a primary package.
 If you do not select this option, the audit includes the libraries of all participating packages, reports out-of-sync conditions in all participating packages, and updates the audit return-code for all participating packages.
-Audit by department number Select this option to exclude the participating packages that have a department number that differs from the department number of the target participating package.
+Select this option to exclude the participating packages that have a department number that differs from the department number of the target participating package.
 If you select this option, you may not select the Audit as simple package or Audit as primary package options.
 If you do not select this option, all participating packages are included in the audit regardless of the department number associated with the target participating package.
-Update only this package return Select this option to update the return code for only the target participating package. code If you do not select this option, the return code is updated for all participating packages included in the audit.
+Select this option to update the return code for only the target participating package.
+If you do not select this option, the return code is updated for all participating packages included in the audit.
 If the Package field identifies a complex or super package, the return code for the target complex or super package is also updated and is set to the highest return code issued for the participating packages.
-Job card Default values are displayed initially.
+Default values are displayed initially.
 If you change the values, they will be stored in your registry and used as the defaults in the future.
 Each time this dialog displays, the last character of the jobname is incremented alphabetically.
 If the &SYSUID parameter in the Notify field is not overridden, the user ID is automatically substituted.